 While in wolf form, the werewolf appears faintly human; the face resembles that of a man or woman, but the eyes glow a bloody red.
-The
+The werewolf has a Dexterity Score of about 30; it can grasp objects in its hand-like forepaws.

-WEREWOLF (LOUP GAROU)
+WEREWOLF (Loup GAROU)